 - Baking Sheets

-Making this cake is actually a lot easier than it may look.
-Down below I’ve included my recipes.
-You really don’t need too much to make this cake either it’s super simple and basic.
+Making this vegan rainbow layer cake recipe is actually a lot easier than it may look.
+Down below I've included my recipes.
+You really don't need too much to make this cake either it's super simple and basic.

 The recipe card below and the step by step tutorial should give you plenty of tips for making this rainbow cake.
 There's actually a lot of tips and information to give you, and they'll be included as we come across them.